The main venue for the festival – the Old Parish Church

-In addition we will have a Best of the Borders showcase concert on the Saturday lunchtime, and there will be opportunity to participate in our sessions, singarounds and open mics, whether you are a singer or musician or simply wish to listen to some great live music.
+In addition we will have outdoor events on the Saturday afternoon (weather permitting) and the opportunity to participate in our sessions, singarounds and open mics, whether you are a singer or musician or simply wish to listen to some great live music.
 All are welcome to join in, and you are sure to find like-minded musicians/singers.
-For those wanting to improve their skills and gain inspiration, there will be an A Cappella workshop on Gaelic waulking songs (sung to the rhythm of pounding tweed cloth!) and instrumental workshops.
+For those wanting to improve their skills and gain inspiration, there will be workshops on the Saturday morning.
 All this is going on in the beautiful Borders town of Kelso, a great tourist destination!

 Programme at a glance (see concerts for more details)